KPZ equation from a class of nonlinear SPDEs in infinite volume: Introduction

-\emph{In this paper, we establish this conjecture} for a choice of discretization that admits explicit invariant measures, which is natural from the perspective of statistical field theories (see \cite{Spohn}, for example).
-We will consider a large class of potentials { $\mathscr{U}$}, {polynomials { $\mathbf{F}$}}, and \emph{far-from-equilibrium} initial data (in the sense of \cite{BG}); see Assumptions \ref{assump:potential} and \ref{assump:noneq} for the class of potentials and initial data that we study.
-This builds upon a long line of previous work on the finite-volume theory for \eqref{eq:glcont} \cite{HS,HX,KWX,KZ,YEJP,YEJP25} (i.e. on a compact space domain instead of { $\R$}) and of \eqref{eq:glcont} with special equilibrium initial data \cite{DGP}.
-See Section \ref{subsection:background} for a further discussion, and see Theorems \ref{theorem:main} and \ref{theorem:mainwedge} for precise statements of our results (the latter of which focuses on \emph{narrow wedge} initial data that leads to random matrix statistics \cite{ACQ}).
+\emph{In this paper, we establish this convergence} for a choice of discretization that has explicit invariant measures; this is natural from the field-theory perspective \cite{Spohn}, though our discretization also happens to prohibit comparison principles even if { $\mathscr{U}$} is convex.
+We consider a large class of { $\mathscr{U}$} and polynomials { $\mathbf{F}$}, and we are able to derive the \abbr{KPZ} equation with essentially initial data by analyzing \eqref{eq:glcont} for a large class of \emph{non-equilibrium} initial data for \eqref{eq:glcont}.
+Combining our results with \cite{ACQ} gives a first derivation of random matrix eigenvalue behavior, a hallmark signature of strongly interacting systems, from \eqref{eq:glcont}.
+See Theorems \ref{theorem:main} and \ref{theorem:mainwedge} for our results.

+Our results extend the works \cite{HQ,HS,HX,KWX,KZ,YEJP,YEJP25} from the torus { $\R/\Z$} to the full-line { $\R$}.
+(As we noted earlier, this extension is the focus of open problem { $6$} in Section 1.3 of \cite{HQ}.)
+Our results also improve \cite{DGP} from Brownian initial data to essentially arbitrary initial data at the level of the limit \abbr{KPZ} equation; they also improve on the regularity assumptions on the initial data in \cite{HQ,HS,HX,KWX,KZ,YEJP,YEJP25}.
+In particular, this paper gives the first derivation of \eqref{eq:kpz} from \eqref{eq:glcont} for non-equilibrium data.
+See Section \ref{subsection:background} for more discussion.

-{At a technical level, we show that the Cole-Hopf transform (i.e. exponential) of \eqref{eq:glcont} (after space-discretization and ``weak-nonlinearity" scaling) converges to the \abbr{SHE}, despite the fact that linearization-via-Cole-Hopf map is ``not available" \cite{HQ}.
-In particular, the Cole-Hopf transform of \eqref{eq:glcont} satisfies a perturbation of \eqref{eq:she} by additional stochastic error terms.
-Thus, many problems for infinite-volume singular \abbr{SPDE}s appear even in the Cole-Hopf \abbr{SPDE}.
-To remedy these issues, we introduce a spatial localization scheme based on quantitative estimates for the \emph{(stochastic) heat kernel} associated to the Cole-Hopf equation; see Section \ref{subsection:intro-method} for an intuitive discussion.}
+{At a technical level, we show that the exponential Cole-Hopf transform of \eqref{eq:glcont} converges to the \abbr{SHE}, despite the fact that said Cole-Hopf map does \emph{not} linearize \eqref{eq:glcont} exactly.
+In particular, the Cole-Hopf transform of \eqref{eq:glcont} satisfies a perturbation of \eqref{eq:she} by additional, complicated stochastic error terms.
+Thus, many of the problems in the analysis of general infinite-volume singular \abbr{SPDE}s appear in the Cole-Hopf \abbr{SPDE} as well.

+Our analysis of the Cole-Hopf \abbr{SPDE} (and proof of the main theorems) is based on constructing a \emph{(stochastic) heat kernel} for said \abbr{SPDE}.
+This lets us carefully estimate the propagation speed of \eqref{eq:glcont} in space and effectively reduce its analysis to the compact setting.
+The main difficulty behind this is in combining fairly weak stochastic estimates with the analytic theory of heat kernels.
+This method is in contrast to the weak solution and comparison principle methods in energy solutions (used in \cite{DGP,YEJP,GP17}) and the fixed-point methods in regularity structures (used in \cite{HQ,HS,HX,KWX,KZ} for quadratic { $\mathscr{U}$}).
+See Section \ref{subsection:intro-method} for an intuitive discussion of this method.